You found our list of Hispanic Heritage Month activities and ideas for the workplace.

 Let’s get to it!

-List of activities, games and ideas for Hispanic Heritage Month
+List of Hispanic Heritage Month ideas, activities and games

-From lunch and learns to cooking classes to collaborative playlists, here is a list of engaging ideas for Hispanic Heritage Month in the office.
+From lunch and learns to cooking classes to collaborative playlists, here is a list of engaging ideas to celebrate Hispanic Heritage Month in the office.

 1. National Hispanic Heritage Month Trivia

 National Hispanic Heritage Month Trivia is a one-hour, fully facilitated virtual team building game.
 A host guides teams through a number of knowledge-based challenges and mini games revolving around the achievements of members of the Hispanic community.
 The trivia questions span a variety of fields and topics and demonstrate the diversity of the Latinx world.
 Participants will learn facts, show smarts, and bond with coworkers in the process, all while honoring Latinx culture and trailblazers.

 Learn more about National Hispanic Heritage Month Trivia.